Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

     sudo shutdown -r now

+If the problem persists, you might have a problem with your UNIX user.
+Try debugging again, after setting these variables:

+{% include_relative _includes/configuration-variables.md os='Ubuntu' notitle='yes' %}

 As exceptional case, the following commands allow to fully remove Apache, mod_tile and renderd and reinstall the service:

     sudo rm -r ~/src/mod_tile/